OpenGL

 OpenGL (Open Graphics Library) is a cross-language, cross-platform application programming interface (API) for rendering 2D and 3D vector graphics.
 The API is typically used to interact with a graphics processing unit (GPU), to achieve hardware-accelerated rendering.

-Silicon Graphics, Inc. (SGI) began developing OpenGL in 1991 and released it on June 30, 1992; applications use it extensively in the fields of computer-aided design (CAD), virtual reality, scientific visualization, information visualization, flight simulation, and video games.
+Silicon Graphics, Inc. (SGI) began developing OpenGL in 1991 and released it on June 30, 1992.
+It is used for a variety of applications, including computer-aided design (CAD), video games, scientific visualization, virtual reality, and flight simulation.
 Since 2006, OpenGL has been managed by the non-profit technology consortium Khronos Group.

 Design

-The OpenGL specification describes an abstract API for drawing 2D and 3D graphics.
-Although it is possible for the API to be implemented entirely in software, it is designed to be implemented mostly or entirely in hardware.
+The OpenGL specification describes an abstract application programming interface (API) for drawing 2D and 3D graphics.
+It is designed to be implemented mostly or entirely using hardware acceleration such as a GPU, although it is possible for the API to be implemented entirely in software running on a CPU.

 The API is defined as a set of functions which may be called by the client program, alongside a set of named integer constants (for example, the constant GL_TEXTURE_2D, which corresponds to the decimal number 3553).
 Although the function definitions are superficially similar to those of the programming language C, they are language-independent.
 As such, OpenGL has many language bindings, some of the most noteworthy being the JavaScript binding WebGL (API, based on OpenGL ES 2.0, for 3D rendering from within a web browser); the C bindings WGL, GLX and CGL; the C binding provided by iOS; and the Java and C bindings provided by Android.

 In addition to being language-independent, OpenGL is also cross-platform.
 The specification says nothing on the subject of obtaining and managing an OpenGL context, leaving this as a detail of the underlying windowing system.
 For the same reason, OpenGL is purely concerned with rendering, providing no APIs related to input, audio, or windowing.

 Development

-OpenGL is no longer in active development: whereas between 2001 and 2014 OpenGL specification was updated mostly on a yearly basis, with two releases (3.1 and 3.2) taking place in 2009 and three (3.3, 4.0 and 4.1) in 2010, the latest OpenGL specification 4.6 was released in 2017, after a three-year break, and was limited to inclusion of eleven existing ARB and EXT extensions into the core profile.
+OpenGL is no longer in active development; whereas between 2001 and 2014, OpenGL specification was updated mostly on a yearly basis, with two releases (3.1 and 3.2) taking place in 2009 and three (3.3, 4.0 and 4.1) in 2010.
+The latest OpenGL specification 4.6 was released in 2017 after a three-year break, and was limited to inclusion of eleven existing ARB and EXT extensions into the core profile.